bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ## std::forward

-The idiomatic use of `std::forward` is inside a templated function with an `rvalue argument`, where the argument is now `lvalue`, used to retrieve the original value category, that it was called with, and pass it on further down the call chain (perfect forwarding).
+The idiomatic use of `std::forward` is inside a templated function with an `forwarding reference` argument, where the argument is now `lvalue`, used to retrieve the original value category, that it was called with, and pass it on further down the call chain (perfect forwarding).